Mida-101/Nordvpn-Switcher/README.md

 # Nordvpn-switcher

-A bash-script that let's you automatically switch between different 4 countries in VPN for some extra privacy/security.
+A bash-script that let's you automatically switch between different 4 countries in VPN.
 You'll be hopping all over the world.
 To use this script you need to have the nordvpn deb installed.
-This (to my knowledge) excludes kali from using this switcher.

 To use, just follow these steps: